Manchester East (UK Parliament constituency): Elections in the 1880s

 Balfour was appointed Secretary of State for Scotland, requiring a by-election.

 Elections in the 1890s

 Balfour was appointed First Lord of the Treasury, requiring a by-election.

 Elections in the 1900s

-Notable result as Arthur Balfour had led the Conservative Party into the 1906 general election as leader.
+This was a notable result as Arthur Balfour had led the Conservative Party into the 1906 general election as leader.
 He therefore became the first leader of the opposition to lose his seat.